KolaAina/ts-terraform-devops-challenge/README.md

 5. Run `npm test` to validate
 6. Submit a pull request

+## Support

-For issues and questions, mail me: kolawoleaina96@gmail.com
+For issues and questions:
 - Create a GitHub issue
 - Check the troubleshooting section
 - Review AWS and Terraform documentation
 - Check test output for validation errors
+- Contact: kolawoleaina96@gmail.com